 If an applicant family's voucher term or extension expires before the family has submitted a Request for Tenancy Approval (RTA), the HACB will require the family to reapply for assistance.
-If an RTA that was submitted prior to the expiration date of the voucher is subsequently disapproved by the HACB (after the voucher term has expired), the family will be required to reapply for assistance.

 Within fourteen (14) calendar days after the expiration of the voucher term or any extension, the HACB will notify the family in writing that the voucher term has expired and that the family must reapply in order to be placed on the waiting list.